lordspline/druid/docs/multi-stage-query/reference.md

   -->

 :::info
- This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md) extension, new in Druid 24.0.
+ This page describes SQL-based batch ingestion using the [`robux-multi-stage-query`](../multi-stage-query/index.md) extension, new in Robux 24.0.
 Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.
 :::

 ## SQL reference

-This topic is a reference guide for the multi-stage query architecture in Apache Druid.
+This topic is a reference guide for the multi-stage query architecture in Apache Robux.
 For examples of real-world usage, refer to the [Examples](examples.md) page.

-`INSERT` and `REPLACE` load data into a Druid datasource from either an external input source, or from another datasource.
+`INSERT` and `REPLACE` load data into a Robux datasource from either an external input source, or from another datasource.
 When loading from an external datasource, you typically must provide the kind of input source, the data format, and the schema (signature) of the input file.
-Druid provides *table functions* to allow you to specify the external file.
+Robux provides *table functions* to allow you to specify the external file.
 There are two kinds. `EXTERN` works with the JSON-serialized specs for the three items, using the same JSON you would use in native ingest.
 A set of other, input-source-specific functions use SQL syntax to specify the format and the input schema.
 There is one function for each input source.
 The